 In February 2014 a joint strategy for increased safety for quads.
 SMC was not involved in the work.
 Download the English version here.

-Internationally, SMC is a member of the Federation of Europan Motorcyclists Associations (FEMA) and Federation Internationale de L’Automobile FIA.
-SMC represents Sweden in the commission for mobility, transport, road safety and public transport in the Fédération Internationale de Motocyclisme (FIM).
+Internationally, SMC is a member of Federation Internationale de Motocycliste (FIM),the Federation of Europan Motorcyclists Associations (FEMA) and Federation Internationale de L’Automobile FIA..
 SMC is one of seven member organisations in NMR, Nordic Motorcycle Council.

-A SMC membership includes a lot of benefits: our magazine MC-Folket 8 times per year; the SMC-Book with information about rallies and clubs in Sweden, advice for travelling, our own travel agency SMC Travel AB, assistance if your motorcycle breaks down, maps to club houses e t c; discounts on ferries, petrol, restaurants; international driving licence; international camping card; the SMC app and lots of other things.
-Membership with SMC costs SEK 395 per year (2016).
+A SMC membership includes a lot of benefits: our magazine MC-Folket 8 times per year; the SMC-Book with information about rallies and clubs in Sweden, advice for travelling, our own travel agency SMC Travel AB, assistance if your motorcycle breaks down, e t c; discounts on ferries, petrol, restaurants; international driving licence; international camping card; the SMC app and lots of other things.
+Membership with SMC costs SEK 495 per year (2018).

 Become a member

 If you want to apply for membership you can do it here on the web-site.
 Or contact our office where you will get a membership application: SMC, Forskargatan 3, 781 70 Borlänge.
-Tfn 0243-669 70, Fax 0243-822 87,e-mail.
-Pay SEK 395 to our postal giro account 64 68 06-0 at the same time as you send the membership application on Internet or via mail.
+Tfn +46243-669 70, e-mail.
+Pay SEK 495 to our postal giro account 64 68 06-0 at the same time as you send the membership application on Internet or via mail.

 Our ultimate goal is to serve and help our members in all possible ways.
 Our vision is to become the world leading non-profit MC-organization.
 Our mission is to achieve a safe road environment without worries for motorcyclists.